Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 ## IF and WHILE statements

-1. Always use `BEGIN` and `END` in an IF or WHILE statement.
+1. Always use `begin` and `end` in an if or while statement.
-1. Left align the `IF`, `WHILE`, `BEGIN` and `END` keywords.
+1. Left align the `if`, `while`, `begin` and `end` keywords.
-1. Don't use empty lines after the `BEGIN` and before the `END`.
-It is allowed to use empty lines between statements within `BEGIN` and `END`.
+1. Don't use empty lines after the `begin` and before the `end` keywords.
+1. Do use empty lines to separate statements betweend the `begin` and `end` statements.
+1. Left align top level `and` keywords with the first condition.
 1. Place `and` keywords in front of the condition.
-1. Left align top level `and` keywords with the first condition.
 1. Place `or` keywords on a separate line, left aligned with the previous line.
 1. Always use parentheses around `or` conditions.
-1. Indent conditions inside parentheses using a multiple of 4 spaces.
+1. Indent conditions inside parentheses, using a multiple of 4 spaces.
-1. Align the closing parentheses with the opening parentheses.
+1. Align the closing parentheses `)` with the opening parentheses `(`.
 1. Align comparison operators (`=`, `<`, etc.) for conditions of the same level.

 ### Example IF